-Blue Nile was the first online retailer I visited since they had the largest diamond inventory.
-While I did manage to shortlist several potential diamonds, I couldn’t convince myself to buy blind as I am a risk adverse person.
+At that time, Blue Nile was the first online retailer I visited since they had the largest diamond inventory.
+While I did manage to shortlist several potential diamonds, I couldn’t convince myself to buy blind as I am a risk averse person.

 Fair?
 Good?
 These are “high quality” diamonds?
 Are you joking?

 I didn’t like the fact that the reason behind a rejected photograph request was never properly explained.
 Instead of addressing the issue on hand and alleviating my concerns, the live support staff kept on mentioning stuff like how “wonderful” the company is.

 Here’s my gripe – If the job of customer support is to give help to customers, then they should focus on taking care of their customers.
 If your company is really so “awesome”, prove it to the customer through actions and not via some fluffy bulls*** talk.

 I moved on and guess what?
 I managed to find the same exact diamond at JamesAllen.com.
 Needless to say, I contacted their support staff via a phone call immediately.
 A guy named Chris was on the other end of the line and he was really helpful and patient.